ConsolattaChepchirchir/ToTu-Event/README.md

-# Getting Started with Create React App
+# ToTu Event

+# Project Description
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is an online event booking application for ToTu cooking competition where a user gets to log in the site and book a seat for the event.

 ## Available Scripts